Fast and Robust Diffusion Posterior Sampling for MR Image Reconstruction Using the Preconditioned Unadjusted Langevin Algorithm: Methods

-To investigate the robustness of the method under substantially different experimental conditions, we performed two additional experiments.
+To investigate the robustness of the method under substantially different experimental conditions, we performed three additional experiments.
 First, the number of virtual coils used for sampling/reconstruction of the T1-weighted dataset was decreased to 4 or 1 after the pre-processing described above, i.e., the full pre-processing was performed using 12 virtual coils.
-Second, we performed reconstructions of the radial data, where we reduced the number of radial spokes from 987 spokes to 98, 49, and 24 spokes.
+Second, we performed sampling of the T2-weighted dataset with three-fold increased noise level.
+For DPS a grid search was conducted to determine the likelihood weighting $\zeta'$ with optimal PSNR.
+Third, we performed reconstructions of the radial data, where we reduced the number of radial spokes from 987 spokes to 98, 49, and 24 spokes.
 To discard data during the transition towards the FLASH steady state, we used the data of the second frame only.
 The radial data was processed similar to the Cartesian data, but first an inverse FFT in partition direction was performed to allow for slice-wise processing.
-The gradient delays were corrected with RING \cite{rosenzweig_simple_2019}.
+The gradient delays were corrected with RING \cite{Rosenzweig_Magn.Reson.Med._2019}.
 To compute the ESPIRiT foreground mask, k-space data was gridded first, whereas coil sensitivities were directly estimated from the radial data with NLINV.
-In both cases, an $\ell_1$-Wavelet reconstruction was also performed, and 10 samples were drawn in the diffusion reconstructions to compute the MMSE estimator.
-For both experiments, $\sigma_{\mathrm{max}} = 1$ was used.
+In all cases, an $\ell_1$-Wavelet reconstruction was also performed.

 All numerical experiments have been performed on a system with an AMD EPYC 9334 CPU and an Nvidia H100 GPU (80 GB HBM3, SXM).
-We record and compare total runtime for all algorithms.
+We record and compare total runtime for all algorithms (c.f.
+Supporting Information Text S4).